OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

        # Whether to delete generated web assets on server startup (forcing a regeneration)
        clean_on_startup: true

+     # enable or disable the loading animation
+     showLoadingAnimation: true

      # Settings for the virtual printer
      virtualPrinter: